peterjlambert/petelambert.com/src/site/journal/2019-06-28-weeknotes.md

 * [CSS :focus-within](https://davidwalsh.name/css-focus-within) - Not something I’d used before but I’l definitely be using it in future.
 When you add functionality on `:hover`, it’s only right to also make that usable by keyboard and assistive tech users.
 * [Three Predictions From the State of CSS 2019 Survey | CSS-Tricks](https://css-tricks.com/three-predictions-from-the-state-of-css-2019-survey/)
 * [Making Tables Responsive With Minimal CSS · Bradley Taunt](https://bradleytaunt.com/responsive-tables/) - This is always a challenge I really relish.
 I’ve used the Flexbox with labels technique in the past and I’ve played around with using Grid with `display: contents` on the `tr`.
-* [Style your default global links using the :not CSS selector - Alex Carpenter](https://alexcarpenter.me/screencasts/2019/02/global-link-styles/) - Every so often you see a little tip like this that just makes you say out loud “That’s a good idea”.
+* [Style your default global links using the :not CSS selector - Alex Carpenter](https://alexcarpenter.me/screencasts/2019/02/global-link-styles/) - Every so often you see a little tip like this that just makes you say out loud "That’s a good idea".
 It almost always happens when you’re in public and talking to yourself is greeted with sideways looks.
 * [Delight Comes Last: Matthew Ström](https://matthewstrom.com/writing/delight-comes-last/) - Focus on the important stuff first.
 The glitter comes later.
 * [Static Indieweb pt2: Using Webmentions: Max Böck](https://mxb.dev/blog/using-webmentions-on-static-sites/) - Enabling WebMention support in static site generators.
 This blog is run on 11ty, so I found this useful.
 * [How a Pro Photographer Edits iPhone Photos](https://thewirecutter.com/blog/how-a-pro-photographer-edits-iphone-photos/?utm_source=rss&utm_medium=feed&utm_campaign=RSS%20Feed) - I’ve always been into photography.
 More recently, whether I’m carrying my ‘good’ camera or just using my phone, I do all my editing either on the iPhone or iPad.